 The contractual agreement regarding the investment is between you and the issuer.
 The issuer or its agent provides clients with a subscription agreement or other documentation to demonstrate ownership of an investment.
 As an exempt market dealer, FrontFundr is required to promptly send out information to confirm a trade as well as a client statement at the end of the quarter in which the trade closed.
 FFS delivers notification to its clients on a quarterly basis requesting that clients review their account information and update their KYC information, if applicable.
 Clients may review their account statements at any time through their individual account on the FrontFundr platform.

 FrontFundr may confirm a trade either by providing clients with a separate trade confirmation document or through a combination of the offering documents, subscription agreement and all other required documentation related to the trade.
 The content of a trade confirmation includes the date of a transaction, the name of the security, the number of securities, the price per security, the total value of the transaction and whether the Firm acted as agent or principal for the transaction.

 FrontFundr does not provide benchmarks for performance reporting.
 Exempt market securities may not be listed on any stock exchange or could be subject to a lockup period.
 As a result, FrontFundr does not believe there are meaningful benchmarks for the securities it sells.

-In 2021, Silver Maple Ventures Inc (SMV) sold securities of its own issue to qualified investors on the FrontFundr platform utilizing the Offering Memorandum Exemption.
+Silver Maple Ventures inc. (FrontFundr) In 2022, Silver Maple Ventures Inc (SMV) sold securities of its own issue to qualified investors on the FrontFundr platform utilizing the Offering Memorandum Exemption.
 SMV is the parent company of FrontFundr Financial Services Inc.